 Anyone who watches crime dramas on television is familiar with the scene where police officers enter a home or business brandishing a search warrant.
 The Fourth Amendment to the United States Constitution guarantees the people's right to be free from unreasonable searches and seizures, which often -- but not always -- means that government agents must have a warrant to search and seize your person and property.
+Read on for important information about search warrant requirements in the U.S.

 Here is the full text of the Fourth Amendment: